Instability of Nagaoka State and Quantum Phase Transition via Kinetic Frustration Control

-\textit{Introduction---}Itinerant ferromagnetism (FM), originally proposed by Nagaoka and Thouless\,\cite{nagaoka1966ferromagnetism,thouless1965exchange}, arises when the motion of an itinerant electron kinetically stabilizes ferromagnetic order in an almost half-filled correlated system, rather than from conventional superexchange interactions.
+\textit{Introduction---}Itinerant ferromagnetism (FM), proposed by Nagaoka and Thouless\,\cite{nagaoka1966ferromagnetism,thouless1965exchange}, arises when the motion of an itinerant electron kinetically stabilizes ferromagnetic order in an almost half-filled correlated system, which is remarkably distinct from the superexchange mechanism or the Stoner mechanism based on a mean-field instability of an interacting Fermi sea~\cite{stoner1938collective}.
 Beyond its unconventional origin, this mechanism enables direct electrical control of magnetism, as doping modulates global magnetic order by altering carrier kinetics~\cite{sharpe2019emergent,kittilstved2006direct}.
 It also serves as an efficient measurement for strong electronic correlations, offering a sensitive probe of the Hubbard interaction strength in moiré materials\,\cite{mak2022semiconductor,wu2018hubbard} where high-resolution single-particle spectra are inaccessible~\cite{nuckolls2024microscopic,xie2022strong}.
 Furthermore, the physics of kinetic FM bridges to the double exchange mechanism observed in strongly correlated oxides\,\cite{zener1951interaction,tokura2000orbital,dagotto2001colossal}, providing a unified perspective on doping-induced magnetism.
 While originally limited to extreme conditions in the Hubbard model, generalized forms of kinetic FM have recently been successfully realized at finite doping and experimentally accessible energy scales in moiré heterostructures\,\cite{tang2020simulation,ciorciaro2023kinetic} and optical lattices\,\cite{prichard2024directly,lebrat2024observation,koepsell2019imaging}.